 2021-2022 // Estonia, Latvia, Lithuania

-The Trialogue project will have three stages:
+The Trialogue consisted of three stages:

 On February 19, we officially kicked off the Trialogue project together with policymakers from the Ministries of Foreign Affairs of the three Baltic countries, representatives of European institutions and other stakeholders in the Baltic and African countries

 During the project, we have concluded 49 research interviews with different stakeholders from the Baltics, EU and Africa and conducted primary analysis on such topics as African tech ecosystem overview, innovation in development cooperation, inclusiveness of new actors and public sector expertise in the EU-Africa policy agenda.
 We put together a paper about innovation for development cooperation, which you can find here.

 Based on primary analysis, we have organized inclusive and informed national roundtables in Lithuania (April 30, 2021), Estonia (September 23, 2021), Latvia (June 2, 2022)

 We had last exclusively Baltic roundtable with 15 stakeholders from all of the three countries on September 22, 2022.
 We discussed the project’s progress, insights from primary analysis and recommendations about the Baltics’ role in the EU-Africa partnership.

 The journey concluded on the 26th of September with our final Trialogue Project event in Brussels that we organized together with Africa-Europe Foundation.
 It took off with a quick overview of recommendations from the Trialogue project on how to enhance Baltic engagement with African countries.
 It was followed by the statements and a short Q&A with the Estonian and Latvian ambassadors Daniel Schaer and Ivars Lasis.